BlackBrix/CacheControl_J3/README.md

 Useful Joomla 3.x plugin that turns off joomla caching for the desired pages by using URL based parameters.
 PLEASE DO NOT FORGET TO ENABLE THE PLUGIN!

+CacheControl is an easy to use plugin where you can define on what pages and components caching should be turned off.
+This can help if you are using extensions that have trouble with the Joomla! cache.

 ----